In the process of adding our new Nonlinear Regression analysis to Minitab 16, I had the opportunity to learn a lot about it.

 Let’s look at a case where linear regression doesn’t work.
 Often the problem is that, while linear regression can model curves, it might not be able to model the specific curve that exists in your data.
 The graphs below illustrate this with a linear model that contains a cubed predictor.

 The fitted line plot shows that the raw data follow a nice tight function and the R-squared is 98.5%, which looks pretty good.
 However, look closer and the regression line systematically over and under-predicts the data at different points in the curve.
-If you check the residuals plots (which you always do, right?), you see patterns in the Residuals versus Fits plot, rather than the randomness that you want to see.
+When you check the residuals plots (which you always do, right?), you see patterns in the Residuals versus Fits plot, rather than the randomness that you want to see.
 This indicates a bad fit, but it’s the best that linear regression can do.

 Let’s try it again, but using nonlinear regression.
 It's important to note that because nonlinear regression allows a nearly infinite number of possible functions, it can be more difficult to setup.
 In this case, it required considerable effort to determine the function that provided the optimal fit for the specific curve present in these data, but since my main point is to explain when you want to use nonlinear regression instead of linear, we don't need to relate all of those details here.
 (Just like on a cooking show, on the blog we have the ability to jump from the raw ingredients to a great outcome in the graphs below without showing all of the work in between!)